Your Down Payment

 The Federal Housing Administration (FHA), which functions as part of the U.S. Department of Housing and Urban Development (HUD), plays an important role in helping low to moderate-income families get mortgages.
 Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get

 FHA assists first-time buyers and others who might not be eligible for a conventional mortgage on their own, by providing mortgage insurance to lenders.

 Interest rates for an FHA loan are usually the current interest rate, but the down payment requirements for an FHA loan will be less than those of conventional loans.
 Closing costs may be covered by the mortgage, and the down payment may be as low as 3 percent of the total amount.

 VA loans are guaranteed by the U.S. Department of Veterans Affairs.
 Service persons and veterans can receive a VA loan, which usually offers a competitive fixed interest rate, no down payment, and minimal closing costs.
 Although the loans don't originate from the VA, the department verfifies borrowers by issuing eligibility certificates.

 You may fund a down payment with a second mortgage that closes along with the first.
 In most cases the first mortgage is for 80% of the cost of the home and the "piggyback" funds 10%.
 The homebuyer pays the remaining 10%, instead of come up with the typical 20% down payment.

 - Carry-Back loans

-The satisfaction will be the same, no matter how you manage to come up with the down payment.
+The feeling of accomplishment will be the same, no matter how you manage to pull together your down payment.
 Your new home will be worth it!